pas-trop-de-zele/Scraper/progress.md

 => Need to work on how to find text within the cart items count in order to verify that item was added to cart => for some reason element.text does not return text instead undefined, However, calling js script may work

+07/09/20
+=> Successfully use .execute_script() to retrieve inner text showing numbers of item in cart